Jack Cole (rugby league)

+Early life

+Cole played his junior rugby league for the Orange CYMS in the Group 10 Rugby League and then graduated through to the Penrith Panthers junior system.

 Playing career

 In round 25 of the 2022 NRL season, Cole made his debut for the Penrith side against the North Queensland Cowboys.

 Cole spent the majority of the season playing for Penrith's NSW Cup team.
 Cole played for Penrith in their 2022 NSW Cup Grand Final victory scoring a try during the first half.

-On 2 October, Cole played in Penrith's 44-10 victory over Norths Devils in the NRL State Championship final.
+On 2 October, Cole played in Penrith's 44–10 victory over Norths Devils in the NRL State Championship final.

+On 24 February 2024, Cole played in Penrith's 2024 World Club Challenge final loss against Wigan.